|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 by Deanna M. Neff, MPH

-This surgery is used to treat a condition called hypospadias.
+This surgery is used to treat hypospadias.
 This condition affects the penis and urethra.
 The urethra is the tube that connects the bladder to the outside of the body so that urine can exit.
 With hypospadias, the opening of the urethra develops on the underside of the penis.
 The goal of surgery is to put the opening of the urethra at the tip of the penis.

 Reasons for Procedure TOP